Lee Jong-beom: Career

 Lee graduated from Gwangju Jeil High School, where he excelled in baseball, leading his team to the Cheongryonggi championship as a senior.

 He burst onto the KBO scene as a rookie shortstop in 1993, leading the league in runs, stealing 73 bases, being named to the All-Star team, winning a Golden Glove Award, and leading the Tigers to the Korean Series championship.
 During the Series, Lee hit .313 (9 hits in 29 at-bats) with three steals, and was given the Korean Series Most Valuable Player Award.

-His sophomore season was just as impressive, as he hit .393 (second all-time in the KBO), led the league in hits and runs, and stole a league-record 84 bases.
+His sophomore season was just as impressive, as he hit .393 (second all-time in the KBO to Baek In-chun, who hit .412 in 1982), led the league in hits and runs, and stole a league-record 84 bases.
 That year he won the KBO League Most Valuable Player Award and his second Golden Glove.

 Lee played only a half-season's worth of games in 1995 due to commitments for military service, which is mandatory for all male South Korean citizens over 18.

-In 1996, Lee led the league in runs, and again won a Golden Glove.
+In 1996, Lee led the league in runs and again won a Golden Glove.
 The Tigers prevailed in the Korean Series, with Lee again receiving the series MVP award.

-Lee had a "30-60 season" in 1997, in which he hit 30 home runs and stole more than 60 bases.
+Lee had a "30-70 season" in 1997, in which he hit 30 home runs and stole more than 70 bases (73 in total).
 He led the league in runs, picked up another Golden Glove, and his Tigers again won the KBO championship.

 Lee moved to the NPB in 1998, playing for the Chunichi Dragons from 1998 to 2001.
 Over four seasons in the NPB, Lee hit a disappointing .261 with a total of 27 home runs, 99 RBI, and 53 stolen bases (he was also hit by a pitch and broke his elbow in 1998).
 While in the NPB, Lee shifted from shortstop to the outfield.

 After a slow start in Japan in 2001, Lee returned to the KBO and the Tigers.
 He returned to form in 2002–2004, winning two more Golden Glove awards, leading the league in doubles in 2003, and in runs in 2004.
 Despite this, he voluntarily took a pay cut after the 2004 season.

 Playing for the bronze medal-winning Korean team in the 2006 World Baseball Classic, Lee had six doubles and hit .400, and was named as an outfielder to the All WBC Team (alongside Ken Griffey Jr. and Ichiro Suzuki).

-In April 2012, prior to opening day, Lee announced his retirement from baseball.
+In April 2012, prior to opening day, Lee announced his retirement from baseball; at that point, he was the KBO's oldest active player.

-Over his career, he KBO accumulated 510 stolen bases (second all-time), winning four Gold Gloves as a shortstop and two as an outfielder, and never missing a single All Star Game during his professional career in Korea.
+Over his KBO career, he accumulated 510 stolen bases (second all-time to Jeon Jun-ho), winning four Gold Gloves as a shortstop and two as an outfielder, and never missing a single All Star Game during his professional career in Korea.

+Post-playing career

 Lee served as a coach for the Hanwha Eagles in 2013–2014.

+In 2016, he appeared on King of Mask Singer as Fly a Cute Little Chick.